 ‘Mood lighting is important,’ Jessica Hanley, Founder of Piglet In Bed.
 ‘If it is a special occasion, I often opt for candles in the center to create a more festive feeling.’

 In this example, tabletop Christmas tree decor is paired with numerous candles for a glowingly festive look.

 ‘Candles are always an essential prop whenever I'm setting my Christmas table to create that soft, cozy glow that will create a magical seasonal ambiance to remember,’ says Lockwood.
 ‘In my opinion, you can never have too many candles!
 There are so many beautiful ways to style them, whether you prefer traditional taper candle stick holders, clusters of dainty tea lights or more dramatic pillar candles in glass vases.
 Experiment with different layouts until you find a setting that works for your table shape.’

-1. Choose a non-traditional color scheme
+4. Choose a non-traditional color scheme

+When working out how to set the perfect Christmas table, ensuring you balance tradition with your own personal taste is key.
 This rustic yet contemporary table setting in bold primary blues and reds is finished off with handcrafted ceramics and trailing garlands of delicate honesty seed heads, all presided over by a striking chandelier.
 Traditional touches of green are evident in the emerald colored glassware.

-2. Make an intimate setting elegant
+5. Make an intimate setting elegant

 Benji Lewis, founder of virtual interior design service, Zoom That Room (opens in new tab) says: 'Christmas can be stressful for many people, and rather than buying everything new, try to focus on a few key items to ensure that your table is welcoming, elegant and a little bit opulent.'